aws-observability/aws-rum-web/docs/cdn_commands.md

 Note that the call signature differs depending on the installation method.

+App monitors must have custom events `ENABLED` to ingest custom events.
+You can edit the configuration of your app monitor via CLI or the RUM console.

 **Embedded script** -- wrap the `type` and `data` arguments in an object.
 For example:
 ```
 cwr('recordEvent', {type: 'your_event_type', data: {field1: 1, field2: 2}})